RouEmpire/the-creative-media-note/pages/SEO.md

 		- Know your *customer topics*
 			- Understand where your customers are on on the social media
-			- What kind of words they will search if they are searching a product or content link yours -
+			- What kind of words they will search if they are searching a product or content link yours
+			- Knows what your *customers* are talking about in your product or content -
 		-
 - # Content is King